Blog

 Search for Bitcoin addresses

 You.com is an AI-powered search engine.
-It’s privacy-centric (like DuckDuckGo), but it has built-in functionality like social media searching, video searching, etc. and it separates the results by category.
+It’s privacy-centric (like DuckDuckGo), but it has built-in functionality for social media and video searches, and it separates the results by category.

 Search Pastebin dumps